Community money - invested by the community

 It’s fair to say that time flew by.
 The steering group became a management committee that remained resident led.
 We’re proud that so much was accomplished behind the scenes; from developing our branding, website and social media presence to creating professional methods of practice and setting up the Big Fund process.

 As we are a volunteer-led organisation we brought in help to assist us in getting started.
 Westfield Parish Council looked after our finances and Somer Valley FM led on our communications.
-Sarah Westell and Rob Wicke were (self)employed part-time to help deliver the plan.
+Sarah Westell and Rob Wicke were employed part-time to help deliver the plan.

 2016 – Building on our strengths and prioritising projects